VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) supports monitoring of your Wavefront proxies.

 - What’s the file descriptor usage on the proxy JVM?

-- How long does it take for points to be pushed from the proxy to Tanzu Observability?
+- How long does it take for points to be pushed from the proxy to Operations for Applications?

 For example, this row from that section shows latency metrics using

-In the Proxy Troubleshooting section of the Wavefront Service and Proxy Data dashboard, you can also monitor the time a proxy is spending with preprocessing rules.
+In this section of the dashboard, you can also monitor the time a proxy is spending with preprocessing rules.
 The charts show the time the JVM spends on the rules and determine the overall effectiveness of the rules.
 Rules that are not optimized can contribute to data lag.
-As a result, Tanzu Observability will not receive the data in a timely manner.
+As a result, Operations for Applications will not receive the data in a timely manner.

 For best performance, make sure that the expression leverages the regex best practices for the proxy rules and that your proxy runs the latest version.